p-trace/gst/README.md

 [→◎] - pkill-9-vim
 ```
 > [!NOTE]
-> Per default, it will omit projects, that are up to date.
+> Per default, it will omit projects, that are up-to-date.
 > You can display them by passing `-v`

 ### Further Details